trishachander/Ship-Detection-Using-Satellite-Images/README.md

 # 🚢 Airbus Ship Detection Challenge Solution

-An 88.54% accurate CNN-based solution for Airbus Ship Detection Challenge that automates maritime monitoring to prevent illegal activities and accidents at sea through satellite imagery analysis.
+An 88.54% accurate CNN-based solution for Airbus Ship Detection Challenge that carries out maritime monitoring to prevent illegal activities and accidents at sea through satellite imagery analysis.

 # 🎯 Project Objective
 Enhance maritime monitoring capabilities by automatically detecting ships in satellite imagery to: